MattNet/SFBOL-Logs/README.md

 Extracts log info from a SFBOL log file.
 - Shows the units created in the file
 - Shows the events of impulse 25 of turn 1
+- Shows the indicies to the impulse sequence
  ****/

 include_once( "./LogFile.php" );